xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-10_create_game.md

 And list games...

- > Return from the list games.
+ > Cancel the create game.
  > You should be at the player screen.

 is empty: